 Proverbs helped me identify some common listening difficulties and gave me a better understanding of how listening strengthens our friendships.

 "A fool finds no pleasure in understanding but delights in airing his own opinions" (Proverbs 18:2).
 When our friends share problems or hurts, it's easy to believe the best response is immediate advice or counsel.
 Quick answers, however, sometimes do more harm than good, and often don't lead to a better understanding.

-Psychologists have ...
+Psychologists have studied how the responses ...